 2. Pedestrian and Cyclist Orientation.
 These features encourage people to walk and cycle instead of getting into their automobiles.
 Routes for pedestrians and cyclists within the proposed development should be convenient, attractive and safe.
 The design also should provide for the easy use of strollers, scooters, roller blades, walkers and wheelchairs.

-3. Density/Location.
-Concentrated development supports pedestrians, cyclists, and public transportation opportunities.

-4. Mix of Uses.
-“Villages” at transit stops should have a mix of residential, civic, and commercial land uses, as well as other land uses nearby.
-The mix should offer people opportunities to live and work close to transit, to obtain at least basic goods and services, and to use transit to travel to other places.
+3.

 5. Parking.
 Parking should be minimized while encouraging active transportation alternatives to the SOV.

 Objective G.15 Participate actively in the regional transportation planning process to ensure that regional plans support the goals, objectives and policies of the Norwich Town Plan and that Norwich takes advantage of regional solutions to transportation issues affecting town residents.